spicydll/bf-ext/README.md

 ### Dereference Operator: `@`

 Since any pointer passed to a syscall needs an actual memory pointer and not an index in the array, we need a way to get the memory address of an index the programmer would know.
 When encountered, the interpreter takes the next 4 bytes starting at the current pointer and indexes into the memory array with it as if it were an integer.
-It then takes the memory location of that integer and stores it as 8 bytes starting at the current memory pointer.
+It then gets a pointer to that index in the memory array and stores it as 8 bytes starting at the current memory pointer.

 ## Build